Rainworth: Toponymy

-Locally, some pronounce the modern day spelling as 'Renneth'.
+Locally, some pronounce the modern day spelling as "Renneth".

 History

 Rainworth started as a settlement close to a Roman road that went through Mansfield and Newark, and provided access to the coalfields of Derbyshire for the Roman settlements in the area to the east of Nottinghamshire.
-The sheltered location and access to clean water from the River Idle (now called Rainworth Water), meant that the area was often used by travelling Romans as a camp site.
+The sheltered location and access to clean water from Rainworth Water, meant that the area was often used by travelling Romans as a camp site.

-In the year 617 AD, a mighty Roman warrior, Readwald, stayed at the site prior to a battle with Ethelfrith, King of Mercia.
-In the battle, Readwald's son, Regehere, was killed, and from that day, the area was known as Regehere's Wath, and has been further adapted to the present day spelling of Rainworth.
+Around 616, a mighty Saxon warrior, Rædwald, stayed at the site prior to a battle with Ethelfrith, King of Mercia.
+During the battle, Rædwald's son, Regehere, was killed, and from that day, the area was known as Regehere's Wath, and has been further adapted to the present day spelling of Rainworth.

 Rainworth Lodge was first built in 1190 as a hunting lodge.
 Rufus Clarke lived there in 1212 and was with King John's hunting parties in the forest.

 Little more is known about the village until the 16th century, when it is recorded that it was a peaceful hamlet with 13 dwellings: